fuchengh/bitchat-clone/doc/design_doc.md

 ### 4.5 Human-readable identity (discovery)

-* Each device has a `user_id` (e.g., alice).
-* Advertising includes `ServiceUUIDs` (BitChat UUID) and a non-secret 8-byte `ID_TAG` in ServiceData:
-* `ID_TAG` = `Truncate_8( SHA-256( UTF8(user_id) ) )`
-* Central that’s given user_id computes ID_TAG and matches during scan.
-* LocalName stays generic (e.g., BitChat) to avoid leaking full user_id.

-> Note: ID_TAG is not authentication.
-Preventing spoofing requires public-key identities (see §4.6).

-### 4.6 Identity hardening (future)

-* Make the displayed ID a Bech32 of Hash(static_public_key).
-* On connect, peer proves possession of pubkey via signed transcript over the HKDF nonce exchange.
-* PSK becomes optional/legacy; XChaCha framing unchanged.
+* Identity is **self‑chosen** by the user and transported via **HELLO** after connect.

-### 4.7 Mailbox & 1‑to‑many messaging
+### 4.6 Mailbox & 1‑to‑many messaging

 * 1‑to‑many messaging is achieved by iterating over connected peers and sending the same message to each via the existing TX/RX characteristics.
+* All **incoming** messages are also written to the **Mailbox**.
+If a peer is connected, the same message **appears both in the chat window and in the Mailbox**.
-* Each peer maintains its own fragmenter/reassembler state, messages are not interleaved.
+* Each peer maintains its own fragmenter/reassembler state; messages are not interleaved.
 * There is no mesh or multi‑hop routing.
 Messages are only delivered over direct BLE connections.
-Future work may explore richer routing schemes.

-### 4.8 Explicit non-features (by design)
+### 4.7 Explicit non-features (by design)

 * No ACK/NAK/retransmit layer.
-* No storage/outbox, safety numbers/verification, group/mesh, etc.
+* No safety numbers/verification, group/mesh, etc.
 * No platform-specific MTU tuning in upper layers (fragmenter owns sizing).